PoisotLab/Omnomnomivores/README.md

 Code associated with the metacommunity model can be found in `lib/`.

 `01_code.jl` is where the process of generating the metacommunites can be found.
-This includes a 'proofing' (burnin, neutral landscape), baking (heating phase where landscape and environmental values are gradually changed), and cooling (where the final 'state' is kept dteady to allow community dynamic to 'settle')
+This includes a 'proofing' (burnin, neutral landscape), baking (heating phase where landscape and environmental values are gradually changed), and cooling (where the final 'state' is kept steady to allow community dynamic to 'settle')

 `02_boundaries.jl` (which should probably be renamed) is where the wombling part of the project can be found.